alessio-git21/voicing-the-cheshire-cat/README.md

     docker-compose up

-* Once all the service have been launched go to http://localhost:1865/admin and configure your favourite language model
+* Once all the service have been launched go to http://localhost:1865/admin and configure your favourite language model.
-* Enable the **audio pluging** in the plugins tabs
+* Enable the **audio pluging** in the plugins tabs.
 * Chat with the cat and listen to its answer!

 ## How it works:

-* user send message to the cat container.
+* User send message to the cat container.
 * The cat's responses are forwarded to the text-to-speech container.
 * The text-to-speech container converts the response into an audio array.
 * The audio array is sent to the third container, allowing users to hear the chatbot's response.